-Because of peace, stability and sustained economic growth, there has been six securities underwriters, one securities dealers, three securities brokers, one securities selling agent and eight companies, among them five companies have been listed for public offering of equity securities while three other companies have been listed for public offering of debt securities on the Securities and Exchange Commission of Cambodia (SECC).
-Listed companies are also expected to continue to increase in 2020.
+Because of peace, stability and sustaining economic growth, there has been six securities underwriters, one securities dealers, four securities brokers and two securities selling agents have been operating in Cambodia and thirteen listed companies have been listed on the Cambodia Securities Exchange (CSX).
+Among them, there were seven companies have been publicly issued the equity securities while six other companies have been publicly issued the debt securities.
+The number of listing companies are expecting to continuously increase in 2021 with the availability of Covid 19 vaccine and global economic recovery.

-We welcome new regulations issued by the Ministry of Economy and Finance, the Securities and Exchange Commission of Cambodia, as well as the CSX, which focuses on and address the need to mitigate risks, protect the interests of stakeholders and especially strengthen the legal rights protection of investors amongst many other mechanisms, with the optimal goal to guarantee sustainable growth in securities sector in the Kingdom of Cambodia.
+We welcome new regulations issued by the Ministry of Economy and Finance, the Securities and Exchange Commission of Cambodia (SECC), as well as the Cambodia Securities Exchange (CSX), which focuses on and address the need to mitigate risks, protect the interests of stakeholders and especially strengthen the legal rights protection of investors amongst many other mechanisms, with the optimal goal to guarantee sustainable growth in securities sector in the Kingdom of Cambodia.